Canadiens coach Ducharme isolating after COVID testing - WTMJ

-MONTREAL (AP) — Montreal Canadiens interim coach Dominique Ducharme has been sent home and is isolating following irregularities in COVID-19 testing.
+MONTREAL (AP) — Montreal Canadiens interim coach Dominique Ducharme has been sent home and is isolating following COVID-19 testing irregularities.

 The Canadiens canceled Ducharme’s pregame news conference Friday.
 The club says it will provide another update before Game 3 of the NHL semifinal against the Vegas Golden Knights on Friday night at the Bell Centre.